cirosantilli/linux-cheat/README.md

 # Linux Cheat ![logo](logo.jpg)

-Linux information and cheatsheets.
+Linux tutorials and cheatsheets.
+Minimal examples.
+User and kernel land.

 Includes Linux concepts and utilities that work on Linux, not necessarily in the LSB.
+So this is a big dump of useful things, and when something gets big / useful enough, I split to another repository.

 1. Related repositories
     1. [Ubuntu Cheat](https://github.com/cirosantilli/ubuntu-cheat)